 In our ongoing focus on ensuring that all students enrolled in the Roger Williams University School of Law have access to a strong array of healthcare options, we would like to provide you with some important information on how we offer and administer health insurance for law students.
-While health insurance for law school students is optional we strongly recommend that all students carry health insurance, whether through an existing plan, this RWU plan or the American Bar Association insurance plan.
+While health insurance for law school students is optional we strongly recommend that all students carry health insurance, whether through an existing plan, or this RWU plan.

 Student Health Insurance (Optional)

 Law students enrolled at RWU Law may purchase health insurance through RWU’s Student Health Insurance Plan.
 The University researched available products with the dual goal of making this coverage both comprehensive and affordable, and we are pleased to offer an accident and sickness insurance plan for $1,189 for 12 months of coverage.
 This cost is comparable to (and in many instances less than) the plans offered by most other schools.
 Details on the plan can be found here: www.rwu.edu/go/insurance.

 RWU Law students who wish to enroll in this plan may purchase this insurance directly through CHP at www.rwu.edu/go/insurance.

 Regardless of a student’s enrollment in the RWU Student Health Insurance Plan or another plan, law students have the option of purchasing access to on-campus Health Services.
 Detailed information on Health Services can be found at www.rwu.edu/campus-life/health-counseling.